KimRebamba/carriemart/README.md

 ---

-## Authentication & Roles

-- Customers can register, sign in, manage their profile, view orders, create returns, and leave reviews.
-- Admin users (role `admin` in `accounts`) can access the admin panel to manage catalog data, accounts, and reports.
-- Simple middleware files in [includes/](includes) (`admin-auth.php`, `user-auth.php`, `inactive-auth.php`) protect the relevant routes.

----

 ## Email

 Email sending is implemented via PHPMailer in [send-email.php](send-email.php) and configured using Mailtrap credentials defined in [includes/config.php](includes/config.php).
-This is intended for development and testing, not production delivery.
+This is intended for development and testing.
+I left the credentials blank for anyone wanting to try those themselves.

 ---

-## Notes

-- This project is intended as a learning and demo e‑commerce system rather than a production‑ready platform.
-- Be sure to remove development helpers (like `sql/seed_demo_data.php`) and change Mailtrap credentials before deploying publicly.